 In infectious disease realm, CRISPR/Cas9 can be employed to selectively exhaust certain bacterial community of an exceptionally harmful species (which will be more prominent as we continue to describe human microbiome).
 It also shows promise in the treatment of latent and persistent viral infections.

 The inherent plasticity and modularity of the CRISPR/Cas9 technology has resulted in the rise of many genome engineering applications, the majority of which have been successfully executed in cell culture systems.
-A significant proportion of these are currently being adapted for their use in vivo.
+A significant proportion of these are currently being adapted for their use

 Such efficiency of genome editing and ease of use have resulted in the development of CRISPR knockout libraries that cover whole genome and hold the potential to knock out every gene in the genome (with already conducted proof-of-principle experiments on both human and mouse cells).